cloudflare/stpyv8/docs/source/api/wrapper.rst

     >>> [i for i in array]  # via :py:meth:`JSArray.__iter__`
     [1, None, 3, None, None, 3]

-On the other hand, your Javascript code could access all the Python sequence types as a array like object.
+On the other hand, Javascript code could access all the Python sequence types as a array like object.

 .. doctest::